-Adding the estimated radial movement to current vertex, we can predict its new location $(x',y')=(x,y)+(\Delta x,\Delta y)$.
-The virtual vertex has zero Doppler velocity such that its location is unchanged.
-After predicting the new location of all vertices of the current polygon and connecting them in sequence, we will form the predicted polygon for $\Delta t$ time later.
-Since the polygon shape change can be roughly and manually predicted based on Doppler velocity, we call this kind of radar polygon \textit{``deformable polygon''}.
+By adding the estimated radial movement to the current vertex, we can predict its new location $(x', y')=(x,y)+(\Delta x,\Delta y)$.
+The special virtual vertex, with zero Doppler velocity, remains at its original location.
+After predicting the new locations of all vertices in the current polygon and connecting them sequentially, we form the predicted polygon for $\Delta t$ time later.
+Given that the polygon shape change can be roughly and manually predicted based on Doppler velocity, we refer to this type of radar polygon as a \textit{``deformable polygon''}.